 Once you receive confirmation from the WTI of being admitted to the TRAIL+, we kindly ask you to transfer a one-time, non-refundable registration fee of 200 Swiss francs.
 You will then receive more detailed information about the TRAIL+ once the fees have been transferred.
 We will provide you with bank details once we confirm your admittance to the TRAIL+ programme.
 Any charges incurred during transfer must be borne by the applicant.

 All TRAIL+ applicants will be considered for scholarships upon request.
+Please fill out the form on the right and submit it together with your application.

 The WTI runs a generous scholarship programme consisting of full and partial scholarships as well as partial tuition waivers.
 A tuition waiver is tailored to your financial situation and reduces the amount of tuition you are charged for studying on the TRAIL+ programme.
 The overall amount of tuition waived by the WTI largely depends on the amount of third-party funding we can secure.
 It remains your responsibility to secure enough funding to cover your costs of living and other expenses.